XGenerationLab/XiYan-SQL/README.md

 # XiYan-SQL: A Multi-Generator Ensemble Framework for Text-to-SQL

+## News🔥

++ `Feb.
+26, 2025` 🌟We are excited to open source the [XiYanSQL-QwenCoder](https://github.com/XGenerationLab/XiYanSQL-QwenCoder) series model, dedicated to advancing the development of LLMs in the text-to-SQL domain.
+As of now, XiYanSQL-QwenCoder covers four mainstream model sizes: 3B, 7B, 14B, and 32B parameters, to meet the needs of different developers.

++ `Jan.
+22, 2025` 🌟We release [XiYanSQL-QwenCoder-32B](https://github.com/XGenerationLab/XiYanSQL-QwenCoder) and simultaneously open source the model weights.

++ `Jan.
+09, 2025` 🌟[XiYanSQL-QwenCoder-32B](https://github.com/XGenerationLab/XiYanSQL-QwenCoder): XiYanSQL-QwenCoder-32B achieves an EX score of **69.03%** on the BIRD test set, setting a new SOTA under only a single fine-tuned model.

++ `Dec.
+17, 2024` 🌟[New SOTA on Bird](https://bird-bench.github.io/): XiYan-SQL reaches the **top** of Bird leaderboard with an EX score of **75.63%**, outperforming the second place by 0.84 pt.

++ `Dec.
+13, 2024` We release the model and source code of [DateResolver](https://github.com/XGenerationLab/XiYan-DateResolver).

++ `Dec.
+12, 2024` Try our model: [ModelScope](https://www.modelscope.cn/studios/XGenerationLab/XiYanSQL-QwenCoder-32B)

 ## Introduction in Short
 XiYan-SQL is an innovative framework for LLM based Text-to-SQL.